Colors are very important in web and mobile development. They either make a page aesthetically beautiful and sleek or displeasing to look at.

 The react-native-color-picker

-library has two color picker types: holo and triangle.
+library has two color picker types, holo and triangle.
 This library is not very complex, making it very intuitive and easy to use.
-Furthermore, it has thousands of weekly downloads, making it one of the most popular color picker libraries.
+On npm, it has thousands of weekly downloads, making it one of the most popular color picker libraries.

 To use the react-native-color-picker

-library in your application, install using any of the commands below:
+library in your application, first install it using either of the commands below:

 //Npm npm install react-native-color-picker --save // Yarn yarn add react-native-color-picker